-The Library's mission statement and collection development objectives are guided and inspired by the aims and priorities of the CIT Strategic plan:
+The Library's mission statement and collection development objectives are guided and inspired by the values of inclusivity, collaboration, creativity and innovation, integrity and excellence as represented in the CIT Strategic Plan

-CIT Library Mission Statement "CIT Library aims to enhance the quality of academic experience available at CIT by providing excellent physical facilities and by delivering information resources in all formats in disciplines and levels appropriate to the Institute's faculty and students.
-Through building and maintaining collections and providing access to information sources held elsewhere the library supports the learning, research and creative activities of the Institute and help address the information needs of the region in its economic, industrial, social and cultural development."
+CIT Library Mission Statement "CIT Library aims to enhance the quality and inclusivity of the academic and social experience of CIT by providing excellent physical facilities and by delivering information resources and services to support excellence in student-centered career focused education.

+Through building and maintaining collections and providing access to information sources held elsewhere the library supports the learning, teaching, research and creative activities of the Institute.
+By maximising these resources the Library aims to progress the personal, professional and intellectual development of students and staff and to empower individuals and enrich society through innovative use of knowledge.